How to Influence People: 4 Skills for Influencing Others

-For a leader, political savvy in action looks like this:
+For a leader, political skills in action look like:

 - Networking to build social capital, including mingling strategically.

-- Thinking before responding, considering context and goals before deciding when and how to express themselves.
+- Thinking before responding, considering context and goals before deciding when and how to express their point of view.

 - Paying close attention to nonverbal cues, practicing active listening, considering how others might feel, and finding ways to appeal to the common good.